Fellowship Program Director: Jennifer Kanakry, M.D.

 Associate Program Director for Oncology: Kathryn Lurain, M.D., M.P.H.

 The National Institutes of Health Hematology Oncology Fellowship is jointly supported by the Center for Cancer Research, National Cancer Institute (CCR, NCI) and the Division of Intramural Research, National Heart Lung and Blood Institute (DIR, NHLBI).
 The ACGME-accredited program provides a strong clinical grounding in hematology and oncology as well as a comprehensive introduction to clinical, laboratory and translational-based research.
-During the subsequent 18 months of research and half-day per week continuity clinic, the fellow may choose from more than 100 laboratories or clinical research groups at the NIH Clinical Center (CC) to acquire the skills necessary to become an independent biomedical investigator.
+After fellows complete their training in hematology, oncology and/or both, they complete 18 months of research and half-day per week continuity clinics.
+From there, the fellow may choose from more than 100 laboratories or clinical research groups at the NIH Clinical Center (CC) to acquire the skills necessary to become an independent biomedical investigator.

 Fellows will choose a laboratory or clinical research group in which to pursue their research interest during the research portion of the fellowship.
 Research opportunities are broad and include both basic and clinical investigation.
 By arrangement, fellows may elect to receive training in the laboratory or clinical program of any investigator on campus, not only with members of the NCI CCR or NHLBI DIR.
 Many fellows elect to stay for a 4th or even 5th year to be highly competitive for intramural tenure-track positions or extramural positions and grant funding.
 Staying beyond the 3-year fellowship program is at the mutual discretion of the individual fellow and the research mentor.